Uni-2018-n/TediProject/README.md

 user:
 left compartment needs to get() the school

-make viewing others user profile and map it, make notifications,
+SOS: PHONE NUMBER front is done, need to make it so back gives it to me

-for searchBar: make it so it wont check if empty from the searchBar component
+like dosent work

-SOS: PHONE NUMBER
+notifications needs to get fixed: if i like my post i receive a notification